rosmo-robot/rosmo-robot.github.io/zio-user-guide.md

         :width: 200
         :alt: Cables for rangefinder and line follower sensors

-These cables connect the rangefinder and line following sensors to the robot controller.
+These Qwiic cables connect the rangefinder and line following sensors to the Motor driver.

-**When installing these on the sensor end, you must be careful to install the wires correctly, so be sure to carefully read the instructions when attaching them.** Miswiring is the motors is the most common cause of problems when assembling the XRP robot.
+**Miswiring is the motors is the most common cause of problems when assembling the Ziobot robot.**

-**Tires (o-rings)**
+**Wheels**
     .. image:: assembly/tires.jpeg
         :width: 200
-        :alt: O-rings to be used as tires over the wheels
+        :alt:  tires over the wheels

-These o-rings are used to form tires to slip over the plastic wheels to give the robot more traction, especially on smooth surfaces.
+These tires come mounted on plastic wheels to give the robot more traction, especially on smooth surfaces.

-**Servo motor**
+**Bucket kit(optional)**
     .. image:: assembly/servo.jpeg
         :width: 200
-        :alt: Servo motor for the robot arm
+        :alt:

-**Servo arm**
+**Grabber (optional)**
     .. image:: assembly/servo_arm.jpeg
         :width: 300
-        :alt: Servo arm for lifting objects
+        :alt:Grabber kit for lifting objects

 **Servo bracket**
     .. image:: assembly/servo_bracket.jpeg